-In Sleaford town centre, as identified on the Policies Map, proposals for town centre uses will be permitted.
-Any development proposed should be compatible with adjacent buildings and land uses and not result in an over concentration of specific uses in whole or part of the town centre.
+In Sleaford town centre, as identified on the Policies Map, proposals for town centre uses will, in principle, be permitted.
+Development should be compatible with adjacent buildings and land uses and not result in an over concentration of specific uses in whole or part of the town centre.